Oregon Supreme Court declines for now to review challenge to Trump's eligibility for ballot

 The Supreme Court said last week that it would review a decision from Colorado's top court that found Trump is ineligible for the presidency under the Civil War-era insurrection clause and would keep him off the state's primary ballot.
 The justices are scheduled to hear arguments in the case Feb.
 8, and a ruling could come quickly after arguments.

+The decision from the Supreme Court could have nationwide implications and determine whether Trump can be on the ballot in all states.
+Iowa is set to hold its caucuses Monday, and more than a dozen states will hold their primary contests on March 5, Super Tuesday.

-The constitutional provision, Section 3 of the 14th Amendment, bars people who have sworn an oath to support the Constitution and then engaged in insurrection from holding federal office.
+The constitutional provision at the center of the legal challenges, Section 3 of the 14th Amendment, bars people who have sworn an oath to support the Constitution and then engaged in insurrection from holding federal office.
 The Colorado Supreme Court ruled in a 4-3 decision last month that Trump is disqualified from serving as president again because of his conduct related to the Jan.
 6, 2021, attack on the U.S. Capitol.

 The Colorado court put its decision on hold to allow Trump to appeal, and he and the Colorado Republican Party separately asked the U.S. Supreme Court to review the ruling.

-The former president asked the Maine Superior Court to reverse the decision from Secretary of State Shenna Bellows, a Democrat.
+The former president asked the Maine Superior Court to reverse the decision from Bellows, a Democrat.

+State supreme courts in Michigan and Minnesota have allowed Trump to be listed on their primary ballots, while challenges filed with state election boards in Illinois and Massachusetts are pending.

 for more features.